Registration Usage Billing

 - What happens if your billing payment fails?

-- If your total new registrations for a given month were under 50, meaning low-volume usage, we will waive the charge for that month.
+- If your total new registrations for a given month were under the low-volume limit of 30, we will waive the charge for that month, regardless of whether you have billing enabled or not.

-- If you do not enable billing, you can only accept up to 50 registrations in any given month as low-volume usage.
+- If you do not enable billing, you can only accept up to 30 registrations in any given month.

-Note: The usage billing applies to all registrations processed, regardless of the status of the registration or any online payment processing fees.
+NOTE — The registration usage billing applies to all registrations processed, regardless of the registration status or online payment processing fees.

 Card Country / Currency | Fee per registration |